 To keep the Oasis afloat, Amazon gave the metallic e-reader a new feature: display warmth, for changing the hue of your page.
 But should you spend almost twice as much as a Paperwhite costs when you could just as easily spend that money on more books?
-It all depends on how much you value the little things, like buttons and an extra inch of screen.
+It all depends on how much you value the little things, like buttons and an extra inch of screen, aspects that this Kindle Oasis 2019 review will compare against its competitors.
 Most readers, though, will see the Oasis as a hard sell, even though it's a fantastic piece of hardware that earned its way to the ranks of our best Kindle list.

 - Where to get free ebooks

 Kindle Oasis 2019 review: Price and release date

 The current Kindle Oasis costs $249 and came out on July 24, 2019.

 The Kindle Oasis' aluminum back is the device's most elegant aspect.
 I tested a graphite-silver model, though I'm more intrigued by the champagne gold edition, which looks even more luxurious.